brooklynrail/brooklynrail-platform/content/events/2020/10/jeff-orlowski-with-paul-d-miller-aka-dj-spooky.md

 ---
 title: Jeff Orlowski with Paul D. Miller, aka DJ Spooky
-summary: Filmmaker and photographer Jeff Orlowski will join Paul D. Miller, aka DJ Spooky for a conversation.
+summary: Director, producer, and cinematographer Jeff Orlowski will join Paul D.
+  Miller, aka DJ Spooky for a conversation.
 We'll conclude with a poetry reading from Lawrence Giffin.
 people:
   - person: jeff-orlowski
     event_bio: "Jeff Orlowski is the director, producer, and cinematographer of the